 - American biophysicist, engineer, and rock climber.

-- Designer of specialized prostheses that enables him to climb as a double amputee on par with elite-level, able-bodied persons.
+- Designer of specialized prostheses that enables him to climb as a double amputee on par with elite level, able-bodied people.

 - Holds patent for world's first powered ankle-foot prosthesis.